 A storage protein called ferritin both transports iron throughout our bodies and helps moderate our iron levels.
 Low ferritin symptoms can indicate a number of conditions, including anemia, restless leg syndrome and celiac disease.

-Low serum ferritin is common in people with gluten intolerance.
+Low serum ferritin is a common problem in people with gluten intolerance.
 In celiac disease, antibodies first target the proximal small intestine (the earlier part of your small intestine), which is the part of your small intestine responsible for absorbing iron.
 Some forms of non-celiac gluten sensitivity (NCGS) also trigger antibodies that do damage to this part of your intestine, while other forms of NCGS trigger systemic inflammation, which may impede iron absorption.
 Low ferritin is most common and most severe in celiac disease patients.

 - What Is Ferritin?